How Sweet It Is! Measuring Glucose in Your Food

 - If the color changes to the maximum range (2%) before 30 seconds, list it as greater than 2% (">2%").

-- To determine the actual percent of glucose in samples with over 2 percent, dilute the sample as described in step 3b to bring the glucose level down within the range of the test strips.
+- To determine the actual percent of glucose in samples with over 2 percent, dilute the sample as described in the Technical Note: Dilutions to bring the glucose level down within the range of the test strips.
 You will get more accurate results if you start diluting your samples once the glucose concentration is getting close to 1%.

 - Repeat steps 1–6, of this section, for all of your foods and juices.